fwg001/fwg001.github.io/_posts/2024-04-19-leadership-summit.markdown

     - If you don’t agree on actions/scope you will have miss-matched expectations
     - Educate and align teams on what you expect with a “yes”
 - You only control what you control
-    - Don’t take it personally when you dont win all the battles, focus on your small wins
+    - Don’t take it personally when you don't win all the battles, focus on your small wins
 - Remember this when it’s your turn
-    - When new folks come in and have ideas, new ways of working be nice and remember when you where in their place
+    - When new folks come in and have ideas, new ways of working be nice and remember when you were in their place
 - A key measurement for executives is velocity
     - They want to ship innovations faster, show how the DS supports that
     - Know statistics, provide fuzzy math as evidence
-    - Knapsack said its often a 30% increase in velocity with DS
+    - Knapsack said it's often a 30% increase in velocity with DS

 ### Panel: Crafting adaptive design systems